-Mommy Minute: Child Life Specialist helps kids relax, have fun at hospital
+Mommy Minute: Child life specialist helps kids relax, have fun at hospital

 But they’ll also get a visit from Drew Heying.

-“A lot of time I’ll walk into a room and say, ‘hey what are you here for,” Heying said.
-“And they’ll look at their parent and I don’t really care what the parent knows.
-I want to know what the kids knows!”
+“A lot of time, I’ll walk into a room and say, ‘hey, what are you here for,” Heying said.
+“They’ll look at their parent, and I don’t really care what the parent knows.
+I want to know what the kid knows!”

 Heying is there to answer questions such as “is it going to hurt” and “why are we doing this?”